Year 7 Group Notices

 Raising funds for good causes is very important; we are demonstrating the FCJ Values of Companionship and Dignity.
 Each form has a turn at fundraising:

-With the exception of 7S and 7R who will be raising money towards the whole-school charity of Nugent during the time of Lent, each form chooses who to raise funds for.
-So far 7T raised over £230 for cancer care and research; 7A have chosen to raise funds for a local charity, Zoe’s Place.
+With the exception of 7S and 7R, who raised money towards the whole-school charity of Nugent during the time of Lent, each form chooses who to raise funds for.

 Student Voice meetings

 The Assistant Head of Year meets with the Events Coordinators half-termly to discuss various matters; topics of discussion include: what helps us to learn, how we can keep our school environment tidy and charity fundraising.
-Each form has the opportunity to raise their own topics, which are carefully taken into consideration by the Senior Leadership Team and the Head of Year; last term Year 7 were purchased some hula hoops to play with at lunchtime following a request for having some more play equipment.
+Each form has the opportunity to raise their own topics, which are carefully taken into consideration by the Senior Leadership Team and the Head of Year.
+In previous years we have managed to raise awareness of keeping our school environment clean and tidy, in addition to supporting the embedding of study skills and facilitating the purchase of play equipment for the Year 7 yard.

 Year 7 are rewarded for their efforts towards demonstrating the 6 FCJ Values by: